 = 8.314 ×

 Q8.
-Calculate the pressure of the gaseous mixture when 0.5 L of H2 at 0.8 bars and 2.0 L of dioxygen at 0.7 bars are introduced in a 1L container at
+What will be the pressure of the gaseous mixture when 0.5 L of H2 at 0.8 bar and 2.0 L of dioxygen at 0.7 bar are introduced in a 1L vessel at 27°C?

 Let the partial pressure of